Deploying your Application¶

 There is several ways to deploy the application you want to study on your simulated platform, i.e. to specify which actor should be started on which host.
 You can do so directly in your program (as shown in these examples), or using an XML deployment file.
-Unless you have a good reason, you should keep your application apart from the deployment as it will ease your experimental campaign afterward.
+Either way, it is a good habit to keep your application apart from the deployment as it will ease your experimental campaign afterward.

 <?xml version='1.0'?>